shunaaaaabbbbb/shapley-banckruptcy/README.md

 shapley_values = result.value
 ```

-**Features:**
-- Fast computation even for large-scale problems
-- Adjustable balance between accuracy and speed via the number of samples M
-- Reproducible results with seed setting

 ### Output Rounding

 All algorithms can round results to a specified number of decimal places (default: 5 digits).